kenjitheman/uni/docs/cs/ds/qa/en/ds.md

 ### 1. Permutations with Repetition:

 Permutation with repetition for a set with n elements, where some elements may be repeated, is an ordered set of all possible arrangements of these elements.
-The number of permutations with repetition for a set with n elements (where some elements may be repeated) and choosing m elements is determined by the formula \( n^m \).
+The number of permutations with repetition for a set with n elements (where some elements may be repeated) and choosing m elements is determined by the formula $n^m$.

 ### 2. Arrangements with Repetition:

 Arrangements with repetition for a set with n elements and choosing m elements are ordered sets of all possible arrangements of m elements from the set of n, where elements can be repeated.
-The number of arrangements with repetition is determined by the formula: \( n^m \).
+The number of arrangements with repetition is determined by the formula: $(n^m)$.

 ### 3. Combinations with Repetition:

 Combinations with repetition for a set with n elements and choosing m elements are all possible subsets of size m that can be formed from the set of n, where elements can be repeated.
-The number of combinations with repetition is determined by the formula: \( C(n + m -1, m) \).
+The number of combinations with repetition is determined by the formula: $( C(n + m -1, m) )$.

 These combinatorial configurations with repetition are important for modeling situations where one or more objects can be chosen more than once.